artefactual/atom-docs/admin-manual/customization/theming.rst

 `arArchivesCanadaPlugin <https://github.com/artefactual/atom/tree/qa/2.3.x/plugins/arArchivesCanadaPlugin>`_.
 This theme overrides the original homepage template as well as the search box and the main header template.
-Other plugins in the same repository may give you more ideas on what are the possibilities - we've built much more than simple application themes through plugins, e.g. our metadata templates or our initial HTTP API work are Symfony plugins too.
+Other plugins in the same repository may give you more ideas of what's possible - we've built much more than simple application themes through plugins, e.g. our metadata templates or our initial HTTP API work are Symfony plugins too.

 :ref:`Back to the top <customization-theming>`